 |17.1.2||Proportion of domestic budget funded by domestic taxes|

-Total government revenue accounted for around a third of GDP on average worldwide in 2020, a level which has remained largely stable over the past decade.
-Most regions are at this level, with the exception of Latin America and the Caribbean and Sub-Saharan Africa, where total government revenue stands at one-fourth, and one-fifth of GDP (regional aggregate) respectively.
+Total government revenue (17.1.1) accounted for around a third of GDP on average worldwide in 2020, a level which has remained largely stable over the past decade.
+Most regions are close to the worldwide average level, with the exception of Latin America and the Caribbean and Sub-Saharan Africa.
+Here total government revenue stands at one-fourth, and one-fifth of GDP respectively (regional aggregate).

 Note that the regional groupings used in the visualisation above (and all other visualisations on this page with regional data) follow the UN regional classification for the Sustainable Development Goals.